Zamiell/stardew-valley/Min-Max_Guide.md

 - save everything with a ratio equal to or less than 2 for eating
 - sell everything with a ratio above 2

-Eventually, you will stop worrying about this and will only eat from a large stack of [Salads](https://stardewvalleywiki.com/Salad).
-(This will be around the time you start to get some revenue from the Skull Cavern.)
+Eventually, you will stop worrying about this and will only eat from a large stack of [Cheese](https://stardewvalleywiki.com/Cheese) and/or [Salad](https://stardewvalleywiki.com/Salad).
+(This will be around the time you run out of Iridium quality Chubs after starting to do the Skull Cavern a lot.)

 ### Energy Recovery Mechanics